 Please note that while the path is paved or prepared with crushed limestone, some parts are still undeveloped, so research the trail from your starting point for those less capable.

 It is also ideal for birdwatchers or cyclists to catch glimpses of their favorite birds.
 You might spy the Yellow Warbler or the stunning Baltimore Oriole in their natural environment.

-The downside to exploring the Luce Line Trail on foot is that once you get among the secluded canopy of trees, you might forget about time and distance.
-Before you know it, you might have walked for miles and have a bit of a jaunt back.
+The downside to exploring the Luce Line Trail on foot is that you might forget about time and distance once you get among the secluded canopy of trees.
+Before you know it, you might have walked for miles and had a bit of a tour back.
 Remember to bring your camera for photo ops.